-Most of what people think is crate training separation anxiety is actually doggy boredom.
-It often starts like this; you get ready to leave by putting your clothes and shoes on while your dog gets excited, next you grab your keys, kiss your furry friend and head out the door.
+Crate training separation anxiety is no joke, if your dog is escaping his kennel, or has ever destroyed it while you were away, then you may have a serious problem on your hands.
+Most of what people think is separation anxiety, however, is actually puppy boredom.
+It often starts like this: you get ready to leave by putting your clothes and shoes on while your dog gets excited, next you grab your keys, kiss your furry friend, crate him up, and head out the door.

-He watches you pull away and his frustration rises.
-He may scratch the door or bark in disappointment when he realizes he is not getting your attention.
-Next, he may go and seek out some “Fun” and do some things he knows he can’t when you are home.
+He hears you pull away and his frustration rises.
+He may scratch and chew at the crate door, floor, and walls or bark in disappointment when he realizes he is not getting his way.
+What would happen if he’s not in his crate?
+What if your pup had full range of the house, or had range over a single room, like the kitchen?
+He may seek out some “fun” and do things he knows he can’t when you are home.

-Imagine a child left for the first time home alone…don’t you figure he is investigating things he can’t when his parents are home?
-Going through drawers and cupboards that are off limits, eating some candy, and doing things that aren’t normally allowed!
+Imagine a child left home alone for the first time…don’t you figure he is investigating things he can’t when his parents are home?
+Going through drawers and cupboards that are off limits, eating some candy, and doing things that aren’t normally allowed?
 I know I did when my parents left me alone as a kid!

-Dogs are very similar!
+Dogs are very similar to children!
 They often race to the garbage to try and determine WHY you threw out such scrumptious treasures!
 Next they shuffle to the cupboards in search of FOOD and other things that smell great.
 And, often, they too go into rooms and other places that are normally off limits.

 Why Does This Happen?

-What we don’t realize as “rational humans” is that what we see as incredibly naughty and destructive behavior is amazingly FUN for your dog!
+What we don’t realize as “rational humans” is that what we see as incredibly naughty and destructive behavior is an amazingly FUN adventure for your puppy!
 Can you imagine how stimulating and exciting it is to go through the trash?
-Tossing items to and fro and eating disregarded goodies is pleasurable and satisfying!
+Tossing items to and fro and eating disregarded goodies that are oh so pleasurable and satisfying!